hombit/freddi/Readme.md

-One can choose a wind model by setting the
-`--wind` option.
-The thermal wind model ([Woods et al. 1996](https://ui.adsabs.harvard.edu/abs/1996ApJ...461..767W)), which implies that the outflow of matter occurs due to the heating of the outer parts of the disk by a central radiation source, can be chosen by setting `--wind=Woods1996`.
-The option `--wind=Janiuk15` corresponds to the model from work [Janiuk et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...574A..92J) where the wind is started in the super-Eddington regime.
-You can also select the `--wind=ToyWind` option, which corresponds to a toy wind model when the user sets the wind strength relatively to the accretion rate using the option `--windpow`.
+One can choose a wind model by setting the `--windtype` option.
+The thermal wind model ([Woods et al. 1996](https://ui.adsabs.harvard.edu/abs/1996ApJ...461..767W)), which implies that the outflow of matter occurs due to the heating of the outer parts of the disk by a central radiation source, can be chosen by setting `--windtype=Woods1996`.
+The option `--windtype=Janiuk15` corresponds to the model from work [Janiuk et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...574A..92J) where the wind is started in the super-Eddington regime.
+When choosing option `--windtype=Janiuk15`, the you must also specify the values of the super-Eddington wind parameters with `--windA0` and `--windB1` options.
+You can also select the `--windtype=Toy` option, which corresponds to a toy wind model when the user sets the wind strength relatively to the accretion rate using the option `--windPow`.

 ### Compton-heated wind

-At the moment, `Freddi` is more focused on simulating outbursts taking into account the thermal wind (`--wind=Woods1996` option).
+At the moment, `Freddi` is more focused on simulating outbursts taking into account the thermal wind (`--windtype=Woods1996` option).
 For a better understanding, let's discuss a little the physics of the process of launching such a wind and its parameters in the code.